jethornton/flexgui/docs_flex/source/ini.rst

 	ESTOP_CLOSED_COLOR = 255, 77, 77
 	POWER_OFF_COLOR = 255, 128, 128
 	POWER_ON_COLOR = #00FF00
+	PROBE_ENABLE_ON_COLOR = 255, 0, 0, 255
+	PROBE_ENABLE_OFF_COLOR = 0, 125, 0, 125

-.. note:: E Stop and Power colors need to have both colors specified
+.. note:: Color pairs need to have both colors specified or the color will only toggle once.

 Another way to achieve this is is via adding and editing a .qss stylesheet file.
 See the :doc:`style` section for more info.